pietrofranceschi/Data_exploration/PCA_wines.md

 fviz_pca_biplot(winesPCA,
                 habillage = winesdf$class,
-                label = "var", # show variable names repel = TRUE)
+                label = "var", # show variable names repel = TRUE,
+                tile = "unscaled Data")
 ```

 ![](figs/pcawinesunnamed-chunk-6-1.png)<!-- -->

 Now some questions:

-  - What can you see about the sample wines?
+  - What can you see about the samples?
   - What can you say about the relations (correlation) between the
     variables?
   - Which are the most discriminating variables?